-ATM has several significant characteristics, one of them is the use of virtual circuits.
-Unfortunately, the advantages of virtual circuits are only meaningful for end-node to end-node communications, and not simple dedicated connections between IP routers.
+ATM has several significant features, one of them is the use of virtual circuits.
+Unfortunately, the advantages of virtual circuits are only meaningful for endnode to end-node communications, and not simple dedicated connections between IP routers.

-In ATM, virtual circuits are known as virtual channels, they are identified by 16-bit numbers (VCI - Virtual Channel Identifier).
-Virtual channels are logical connections between applications running at different end-nodes.
+In ATM, virtual circuits are known as virtual channels, they are identified by 16bit numbers (VCI - Virtual Channel Identifier).
+Virtual channels are logical connections between applications running on different end-nodes.

 Though, the ATM network only needs to route data between end-nodes, not applications.
-ATM intermediate nodes are the ATM switches.
-To simplify ATM switches' work, virtual paths are also defined, they are identified by 12-bit numbers (VPI - Virtual Path Identifier).
+ATM intermediate nodes are the ATM switches, to simplify ATM switches work, virtual paths are also defined, they are identified by 12-bit numbers (VPI - Virtual Path Identifier).

-- Each virtual channel (outside the network) belongs to a virtual path (inside the network). - All virtual channels with the same origin and destination end-nodes belong to the same virtual path.
+- Each virtual channel (outside the network) belongs to a virtual path (inside the network). - All virtual channels with the same origin and destination end-nodes belong to the same virtual path (inside the network).